thedaviddias/bfdes.in/posts/create-a-class.md

 * Two pieces of explosive or tactical equipment
 * Three Perks

-Optimizing on the class-level is more of an art than a science, so we avoid it.
+Optimising on the class-level is more of an art than a science.
+For this reason, it is not worth attempting.

 ## Model correctness

 It is difficult to verify the usefulness of applying utility-theory in this context mainly because of the lack of in-game weapon data.
 At the time of writing this article, most weapon data [reported online](https://www.reddit.com/r/modernwarfare/comments/dslu8z/modern_warfare_2019_weapon_damage_guide_excel) has been obtained experimentally and is far from being exhaustive.

-I believe the biggest assumption we have made comes from ranking attachments by their contribution to quantitative attributes alone.
-For example, weapon optics aid most players in acquiring a target quickly due to the clear sight picture they provide.
-However, the weapon statistics would suggest they simply reduce aim-down-sight time.
+Additionally, to a small degree, it is thought that modifications do not have independent effects, which makes it harder to derive raw weapon data from experiments.